 Mammography is one of the most effective breast imaging tools available to detect breast cancer.
 Often, breast cancers can be seen on a mammogram before any symptoms occur.
 The American Cancer Society recommends women start annual mammography at age 40.
 If a woman has a strong family history of breast cancer (i.e., a first-degree relative, such as a sister or mother), then it is recommended that mammographic screening begin 10 years prior to the age at which the cancer of the relative was diagnosed.

-Sonnenalp is thrilled to be the only breast center in Colorado to offer 3D mammography with breast density software.
+Sonnenalp was an early adopter of 3D mammography with breast density software in Colorado.
 3D mammograms make it possible for a radiologist to gain a better understanding of breast tissue during screening and the confidence to reduce the need for follow-up imaging.

 Sonnenalp has been performing digital mammography since opening in 2002.
 In 2010, the American College of Radiology (ACR) awarded a three-year term of accreditation as a Breast Imaging Center of Excellence.
 The ACR gold seal of accreditation represents the highest level of image quality and patient safety and is awarded only to facilities meeting ACR Practice.